On the Control of Fork-Join Networks: Extensions

 \subsection{Networks with Arbitrary Number of Forks}

-In this section, we consider the network presented in Figure \ref{fj_network_2}, in which type $a$ and $b$ jobs fork into $g_1+1$ and $g_2+1$ number of jobs, respectively, where $g_1,g_2\in\N_+$; and server 4 is the only server which processes both type of jobs.
+In this section, we consider the network presented in Figure \ref{fj_network_2}, in which type $a$ and $b$ jobs fork into $g_1+1$ and $g_2+1$ number of jobs, respectively, where $g_1,g_2\in\N_+$; and server 4 is the only server which processes both job types.

 Parallel with objective \eqref{obj_5}, we consider the objective of minimizing

 for all $t\in\R_+$ and $x>0$.
 We assume that servers 6 and 7 are in light traffic, hence we can assume that the service processes in these servers are instantaneous as in Section \ref{DCP}.
 Then, similar to \eqref{queue_inst}, we have